 What is a Micro Influencer?

 Besides the difference in engagement rate, micro influencers are also less expensive than larger influencers due to their lower rate of followers.
-This is an excellent path for companies to incorporate influencer campaigns into their marketing mix.
+This is an excellent path for companies to incorporate influencer marketing campaigns into their strategy.

 - Check Your Own Following – Start by looking at people who already follow your brand.
 Is there anyone who would fit the type of personality you’re looking for to promote your products?
 Usually, someone who follows your brand is already a fan of your products, so this is a great place to start.

 - Hashtag Search – Identify a few hashtags that fit within the vertical you want to reach.
-Search through those hashtags to find various influencers who already have a voice in your specific industry.
-This gives you a chance to search through their current content and assess how it will fit with your brand.
+Search through those popular hashtags to find a variety of influencers who already have a voice in your specific industry.
+This gives you a chance to look through their current content and assess how it will fit with your brand.

 - Check Recent Shares – If you have followers that consistently share your content or comment frequently, they could be a potential match for your brand.
 Check to see if they have a large audience or if they’re already promoting your content for free.
 These are great partnerships to try to create because they already love your products.